masouduut94/MCTS-agent-python/README.md

 PoolRAVE, Decisive Move and also UCB1-Tuned**.

-Then we applied **quality based rewards** in [Quality-based Rewards for Monte-Carlo Tree Search Simulations](https://dl.acm.org/doi/10.5555/3006652.3006771) which basically it asserts that we can apply discounted rewards by knowing the length of simulation and the maximum number of actions allowed to take in environment for each player (sometimes in games the horizon of game has limits like the game of GO and HEX).
+Then we applied **quality based rewards** in [Quality-based Rewards for Monte-Carlo Tree Search Simulations](https://dl.acm.org/doi/10.5555/3006652.3006771) which basically it asserts that we can apply discounted rewards by **knowing the length of simulation and the maximum number of actions allowed to take in environment** for each player (In some games, the game ends after limited number of moves. because there is no more movements).

 After that we used **HRAVE and GRAVE in the paper [Comparison of rapid action value estimation variants for general game playing 2018 - Chiara F. Sironi; Mark H. M. Winands](https://ieeexplore.ieee.org/document/7860429)** which basically states that we can use the **global information of the game to guide the simulations**.